Advanced driving assistance system

 Expensive, high precision, must be equipped with a powerful processor.

-Higher levels of ADAS require a larger number of sensors to cooperate with each other.
+Higher levels of ADAS require a larger number of sensors to communicate with each other.
 In particular, the demand for radar and automotive lenses has grown the most.
 Due to its excellent sensing characteristics, optical factories are also actively reducing the weight of LiDAR components.
-The cost is in line with vehicle usage.

-Various car manufacturers have recently launched Level 3 self-driving cars.
+Many car manufacturers have recently launched Level 3 self-driving cars.
 The CEO of Tesla even said that he has mastered the development of level 5 fully autonomous driving technology.
-The main huge business opportunities behind it are sensor development and perception fusion system single-chip SoC, vehicle positioning and High-precision graphics, 5G transmission, and AI decision-making control.
-From the perspective of sensor and 5G transmission related component technologies, it is not difficult to find that optical film plays a pivotal role in its self-driving car system, especially in photographic lenses and optical radars.
-Sensor design and optical film application.
+The main business opportunities behind it are sensor development and perception fusion system single-chip SoC, vehicle positioning and High-precision graphics, 5G transmission, and AI decision-making control.
+From the perspective of sensor and 5G transmission related component technologies, it is not difficult to find that optical film plays a pivotal role in its self-driving car system, especially in Sensor design and optical film application of photographic lenses and optical radars.

 Under the Hood: What Audi A8 Has Taught Us，EE Times